 as a costume ready-to-wearWe are big and we over slashing

 My answer is Yes.
-It will always lack someone with experience that will lead our first stepswhether external or contracted.
-The auditor will turn their knowledge in our company and help us to put in place a "primary" system that only use and testing may improve.
-The initial system will be, almost surely, as a costume"prêt-à-porter¨We are big and we over slashing.
+It will always lack someone with experience that will lead our first steps, whether external or contracted.
+The auditor will bring his knowledge to our company, and will help us to implement a "primary" system that only use and testing can improve.
+The initial system will almost certainly be as a costume"prêt-à-porter¨We are big and we over slashing.
 No one knows our company like us so our work will be cut the superfluous and set the rest to our reality.

 Do I have to certify my system?